samschott/desktop-notifier/README.md

 `desktop-notifier` aims to be a good citizen of the platforms which it supports.
 It therefore stays within the limits of the native platform APIs and does not try to work around limitations which are often deliberate UI choices.
-For example, on macOS and iOS, it is not possible to change the app icon which is shown on notifications, even though there are possible workarounds - that would likely be rejected by an App Store review.
+For example, on macOS and iOS, it is not possible to change the app icon which is shown on notifications.
+There are possible workarounds - that would likely be rejected by an App Store review.

 Where supported by the native platform APIs, `desktop-notifier` allows for: